pustotnik/zenmake/README.md

 - It doesn't support target files with a wildcard: https://mesonbuild.com/FAQ.html#why-cant-i-specify-target-files-with-a-wildcard
 - They claim that meson is 'as user friendly as possible' but I think it can be more user friendly in some things.

-Last feature exists also in CMake.
+Position 'wildcard for target files is bad thing' exists also in CMake.
 I don't agree with the position of developers of Meson and CMake that specifying target files with a wildcard is a bad thing.
 For example authors of Meson wrote that it is not fast.
 Yes, I agree that for big projects with a lot of files it can be slow in some cases.
 But for all others it can be fast enough.
 Why didn't they make it as option?
 I don't know.
 Variant with external command in meson doesn't work very well and authors of Meson know about it.
 In WAF I don't have any problems with it.

 #### Scons
 Nowadays we have WAF already.
 Scons is already too old and slow.